 Etymology to Reveal the Basis of Mythologies of Britain is Prompted by the Surprising Predominance of (Scottish) Gaelic Place-Name Derivation Across the ‘Dark Peak’, as Illustrated Here by Sheffield Core-Central Street Names

 Albeit that EPNS researchers were well versed in the Norse possibilities they knew they hardly could ignore, anything ‘Celtic’ was less often broached, despite its being known that a Britonnic language – Welsh, or something closely related to it, such as Cumbric – was still spoken in parts of England as late as the eighth century AD (or even the tenth / eleventh century, according to some authorities).
 Though a ‘British’ (Welsh) alternative sometimes was considered, a trawl of a Gaelic lexicon appears not to have been seen as relevant.
 Often, the approach entailed paying little heed to the paramount importance of a putative root being actually of use in identifying the location.
 In other words, not seeing the wood for the trees: a big problem in academia.
-Frequently, the suggested meaning was of such banality as to be a non-starter – for example, Wortley was taken to be after the bog myrtle plant or a word generically denoting vegetables, ignoring the dialect expression ‘to wortlet over’, which veritably screams a clearly topographical basis for what is a ridge-top village.
-It baffles how such an ephemeral basis could ever have been thought to suffice.
+Frequently, the suggested meaning was of such banality as to be a non-starter – for example, Wortley in upland South Yorkshire (Wirtleie in Domesday) was taken to be after the bog myrtle plant or a word generically denoting vegetables, ignoring the distinctive topography of a ridge-top position, being at the edge of a relatively undulating landscape facing out to steep-sided valleys and upland, and the dialect expression to wortlet o’er, ‘to topple over’.
+It baffles how such an ephemeral, banal, indeed absurd basis as wirt, ‘vegetable’, ever could have been thought to suffice.
 The EPNS even takes the commonly occurring pea monikers at face value!
 The EPNS’ now long out-dated work relating to the ‘Dark Peak’ is in no small part a failure as a reliable place-name guide.

 Even then, armed with ‘Celtic’ lexicons and place-name guides, investigation initially mostly draws a blank, because the assumption is that Welsh would unlock the namings.
 Disappointment prompts a seeming long-shot bid to open the toponymic vault with a trawl for Gaelic possibilities, and then ‘eureka’ moments come one after another as Gaelic turns out to be something akin to a universal acid to dissolve away the accretions of history and prehistory in the process of turning what had become a linguistic imponderable to see through the modern rendition, uncovering Anglicisation and rationalisation.
 The veneer is not a particularly thick one: it’s a surprise how close to the original sound these place-names remain.
 A neat coherence emerges, beyond just the commonality of archaic language use, of inter-related topographical elements reflecting changes in the lie of the land or landscape feature from one micro-locality to the next.